pkgxdev/pkgx/README.md

 ### tea Pipelines

-tea’s `+pkg` syntax puts the whole open source ecosystem at your fingertips, if you stop at the `+` then the above happens—we open a new shell with those packages in the environment—but if you keep typing you can construct direct
+tea’s `+pkg` syntax puts the whole open source ecosystem at your fingertips, if you stop at the `+pkg` then the above happens—we open a new shell with those packages in the environment—but if you keep typing you can construct direct
 usage: